JoshDoody/fsn/_posts/2023-10-28-netflix-salary-negotiation.md

 Do not tell them your salary expectations because you will essentially be guessing what they might pay someone with your skillset and experience to do the job they need done.

-While they might have a good idea of the value of that job to Netflix's business, you would only be guessing.
+While *they* might have a good idea of the value of that job to Netflix's business, *you* would only be guessing.
 You will practically always guess wrong and cost yourself money later on.
 So just don't guess.

 Netflix will hold on tight to these numbers and it can be very, very challenging to get them to move once they know what they are aiming for.
 So avoid sharing that information if at all possible.

-As a final note on this, I've worked with clients whose Netflix recruiter told them they could not move forward with the interview process until my client shared their salary expectations.
-Eventually, they *did* move on despite my clients' refusal to share this information.
-So, in my experience, this is a bluff.
+They may also ask you to tell them about any competing offers you have because they "need more data".
+I generally recommend that my clients confirm that they have one or more competing offers while being vague about the details of those offers.
+It's ok to mention that other big tech companies are interested, but sharing the specific companies or details of the offers could work against you in the early stages of the negotiation.

 <blockquote class="ico link-callout">
   <p><span>Learn more</span> What to say when asked for your salary expectations during an interview</p>